Explicit birational geometry of determinantal quartic 3-folds: Introduction

 \begin{mockcorollary} The general $Y\in \mathcal{F}$ can specialize to a non-$\mathbb{Q}$-factorial double quadric $Y_0\to Q\subset \PP^4$ ramified along a degree 8 surface with twenty nodes; or to a $\mathbb{Q}$-factorial quartic with ten nodes and one elliptic singularity. \end{mockcorollary}

-The intermediate Jacobian $IJ(X)$ of $X$ coincides with the Jacobian of $C$ as a principally polarized abelian variety.
+The intermediate Jacobian $IJ(X)$ of $X$ coincides with the Jacobian of $C$ as a principally polarized abelian variety \cite[\S 3]{GC}.
 Consequently, the specializations above correspond to variations of $IJ(X)$, reflecting changes in moduli rather than merely extrinsic specializations.
-For instance, a double quadric $Y_0\to Q\subset \PP^4$ from Corollary \ref{mockcorollary::introCor} no longer belongs to $\mathcal{F}$, analogous to what occurs in $\mathcal{M}_3$ when a smooth plane curve of degree 4 specializes to a double conic (see discussion in Sec. \ref{S5}).
+For instance, a double quadric $Y_0\to Q\subset \PP^4$ from Corollary \ref{mockcorollary::introCor} no longer belongs to $\mathcal{F}$, analogous to what occurs in $\mathcal{M}_3$ when a smooth plane curve of degree 4 specializes to a double conic (further discussion: Section \ref{S5}).

 As the generic $Y\in \mathcal{F}$ specializes to a $\mathbb{Q}$-factorial quartic a dramatic degeneration occurs: ten nodes coalesce into an elliptic singularity.
 This geometry, though somewhat intricate, can be described explicitly thanks to the smoothness of $C$, as explained below.